oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/task_sequences/README.md

 async() function call is non-blocking, and it returns before the asynchronous f invocation completes executing and potentially before f even begins executing, as the return type from the async() function provides no implicit information on the execution status of f.
 The get() function retrieves the oldest result from this logical FIFO queue and blocks (waits) until a result is available if no result is available immediately upon the call to the get() function.
 The return type of the get() function is the same as the return type of the task function .

-You can see concrete example of kernel that use task sequences to run 4 loops concurrently in `task_sequence/main.cpp` and naively running the 4 loops sequentially in naive method in `naive/main.cpp`.
+You can see a concrete example of a kernel that naively uses four sequential loops in `naive/main.cpp`.
+This design is modified to use task sequences to run the loops concurrently in `task_sequence/main.cpp`.

 ## Sample Structure
 The 2 different example designs in this sample perform similar operations.
+You may compare the C++ source files to see the code changes that are necessary to convert a design to use task sequences instead of sequential loops.

-1. [Naive](naive/) This implementation uses arrays to pass data between loops and each loop are scheduled to run sequentially.
+1. [Naive](naive/main.cpp) This implementation contains sequential loops.
+Arrays are used to pass data between the loops.
-2. [Task sequence](task_sequence/) This implementation uses inter-kernel pipes to pass data between loops and applies task sequences to schedule loops to run concurrently.
+2. [Task sequence](task_sequence/main.cpp) This implementation uses task sequences to schedule loops to run concurrently.
+Pipes are used to pass data between the loops.

 ## Build a Design

-Use the appropriate TYPE parameter when running CMake to config which design to compile:
+Use the appropriate `TYPE` parameter when running CMake to choose which design to compile:
 | Example                                      | Directory             | Type (-DTYPE=) |
 |----------------------------------------------|-----------------------|----------------|
 | Naive                                        | naive/                | `NAIVE`        |